teenapt/myproject/README.md

 ```

 ##Question 3: By default do django signals run in the same database transaction as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.<br>
+Django signals run in the same database transaction as the caller.
+Django's signals, such as post_save, are executed within the same transaction that triggered them.
+This means that if the transaction is rolled back, the effects of the signal handlers will also be rolled back.
 ```from django.db import models, transaction
 from django.db.models.signals import post_save
 from django.dispatch import receiver